Academic Standing & Probation

 Immediate Academic Suspension (Hold: OV)

-Students with a first-term GPA below 1.00 are subject to immediate dismissal/suspension.
+Students with a first-term GPA below 1.00 are subject to immediate suspension.
 This includes new transfer students to CLA.
 Students are encouraged to seek academic advisement from the CLA Advising & Academic Services office regarding future academic plans.

 Academic Suspension (Hold: OV)